 Noise by Part of Yamhill

 Average noise levels for Yamhill residents, grouped by direction from the center of Yamhill.
-Central Yamhill carries the highest population-weighted average; Western Yamhill carries the lowest.
-Just 4% of residents in Western Yamhill live in blocks above the EPA's 55 dBA threshold, a third of the share in Central Yamhill.
+The highest population-weighted average is in central Yamhill; the lowest is in northeastern Yamhill, where just 2% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Central Yamhill